botaohu/botaohu/README.md

 ### Hi there,
 - 👨‍🦱 This is Botao Amber Hu.
-- I'm a Researcher, Designer & Creative Technologist for spatial computing and autonomous worlds
+- I'm a Researcher, Designer & Creative Technologist for Spatial Computing
+- I'm the founder of a spatial computing lab, [Holo Interactive](https://holoi.com).
 - 🔭 Research Interests:
   - Design, inventing, engineering, open-sourcing for creation tools of Spatial Computing
   - Mixed Reality Presence